awwkl/ZWM/README.md

 Today's best AI needs orders of magnitude more data than a human child to achieve visual competence.
 We introduce the Zero-shot World Model (ZWM), an approach that substantially narrows this gap.
 Even when trained on a single child's visual experience, BabyZWM matches state-of-the-art models on diverse visual-cognitive tasks – with no task-specific training, i.e., zero-shot.
 Our work presents a blueprint for efficient and flexible learning from human-scale data, advancing a path toward data-efficient AI systems.

+## How it works

+ZWM has three key principles:

+1. ZWM starts with a masked autoencoder trained with sparse "temporally-factored" masking, creating a predictor that flexibly separates visual appearance from underlying dynamics.
+2. The core of ZWM is the idea of *zero-shot prompting* the predictor via "approximate causal inference": perturb the input, make a prediction, then compare against unperturbed inputs/predictions.
+E.g., to segment an object, simply predict what happens if we move one patch of it, then compare it against the unperturbed input to see which pixels moved together.
+3. Compositions of prompts allow the extraction of interpretable and increasingly abstract visual structures, building a computational graph of visual abstractions.

 ## System requirements

 - **OS**: Linux (tested on Ubuntu 20.04, kernel 5.4).
 Should also work on other Linux distributions; not tested on macOS or Windows.